Yukon Dan: Gold Panning in the Classroom

 Presenter: Yukon Dan

-Complete the form below to request a MineralsEd subsidy for this Workshop (up to 35%).
+Complete the form on our Field Trip Subsidy Request page to request a MineralsEd subsidy for this Workshop (up to 35%).
 This application must be received before your class workshop.
-Funds will be disbursed first-come, first-served.
+If you are booking more than one workshop at your school, please sumbit all workshops as one request/invoice.
+Funds will be disbursed on a first-come, first-served basis.
 Only complete applications will be considered.

 MineralsEd will send an email confirmation if funding is available and the amount provided.
 You must contact MineralsEd after you have completed your workshop.
 A cheque for the amount of the subsidy will be mailed to your school.